fransenglich/swiftmusicmashup/README.md

 * Localization, also called l10n
 * Accessiblity
 * Better search interface: Update as you type, and a drop-down that lists all matching artists for the typed query
+* I perceive Cover Art Archive as slow, so optimizing that (caching either locally or on server), could be a larger project to do.
+One could mmap() a concatenated file
+* Tweaks: SwiftUI's CachedImage seems to unload when out of view

 ## Security